Scheduled MonumentsWalesPlas-y-Betws relict garden

 What is Plas-y-Betws relict garden?

-Plas-y-Betws relict garden is a Post Medieval and Modern domestic garden associated with a house in Wales, documented under Cadw scheduled ancient monument designation GM589.
+Plas-y-Betws relict garden is a Post-Medieval and Modern domestic garden associated with a house in Wales, designated as a Scheduled Ancient Monument under reference GM589 by Cadw.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM589.

 What period does Plas-y-Betws relict garden date from?

 Plas-y-Betws relict garden dates from the post medieval/modern period, and is classified as a house (domestic).
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Plas-y-Betws relict garden?